june2/june2.github.io/_posts/IT/2020-05-12-DataLoader.md

 - library for batchin and caching
 - these two techniques that we use to make if fast to execute against database back-end behind web service

-# When to use DataLoader and when to use Redis
+# When to use DataLoader and Redis
 - DataLoader
   - cache is specific to an individual request.
   - if two requests are processed at the same time, they will not share a cache.